AdaCore/why3/doc/install.rst

 #. run ``why3 config --detect``

-#. run some examples from the distribution, you should obtain the
+#. run some examples from the distribution, e.g., you should obtain the
    following (provided the required provers are installed on your machine):